cultureandempire/cultureandempire.github.io/cande.md

 > It's out of conflict that new political structures emerge, for politics is essentially about organizing disparate groups and factions to win power through some kind of conflict, and then keeping these groups in balance to prevent further conflict.

 In this chapter, I'm going to look at how that network of agencies I've termed the Spider is consolidating its grip over the world both digital and "real."
 I'll cover a lot of different areas in this chapter.
 There have been so many clashes and fights that it is difficult to choose a few to turn into a story.
-And like any reporter, my choices will expose my own biases as much as anything.
+And like any reporter, my choices will expose my own interests as much as anything.

 ## The Death of Politics